cyberjunky/home-assistant-fireservicerota/README.md

 # home-assistant-brandweerrooster
-:fire_engine: This component tracks P2000 emergency events in The Netherlands.
+:fire_engine: This component tracks incidents from brandweerrooster.nl.